FlareSolverr: A Complete Guide to Bypass Cloudflare (2025)

 Terminal

 While the FlareSolverr Github repository doesn't explicitly mention the API endpoint URL, the default one is http://localhost:8191/v1 in most cases, as seen in the GitHub cURL example.
-Keep this URL in mind because we'll use it to make a request to FlareSolverr to enable it to handle Cloudflare challenges and grant us access to website content.
+Keep this URL with you because you'll use it to make a request to FlareSolverr so it can handle Cloudflare challenges.

-However, if the FlareSolverr container runs on a different host or port, the URL would differ from the default.
+However, if the FlareSolverr container runs on a different host or port, the URL would differ from the default above.
 You can inspect the container to see its host and port.

 Step 2: Run FlareSolverr

-To run FlareSolverr, start your container using the following command, replacing [container_name] with the actual name of your container.
+To run FlareSolverr, start your container using the following command, replacing <CONTAINER_NAME> with the actual name of your container (flaresolver in this case).

 Terminal